inputduck/RPS/readme.md

-A very basic implementation of Rock Paper Scissors.
+# A very basic implementation of Rock Paper Scissors

 Complete version will include: